GitH-Vineet/B42_SDET_009_Quality-Knights/README.md

 Testing Type
 Features to be Tested
 ## RECOMMENDATIONS & SUGGESTIONS
-• Below is the List of improvements needed for the Brawlers Web
+• Below is the List of improvements needed for the Tool Shop Web
 Application:
 ➢Needs an improvement in the Login button and in the Sign-Up button.
 ➢Needs an improvement in the Alignment of the Navbar Section.